 Few people intend to develop an addiction to painkillers or prescription medications.
 Many people start taking painkillers for a legitimate medical problem like chronic pain or an acute illness.
 Unfortunately, many of these drugs can quickly become addictive.
-Once someone has a substance abuse disorder, painkiller addiction treatment can help individuals break free from their addiction.
+Once someone has a substance use disorder, painkiller addiction treatment can help individuals break free from their addiction.
+At Serenity Light Recovery, our approach to painkiller rehab involves personalized treatment plans, a variety of evidence-based and holistic therapies, and comprehensive support.
+You can begin your journey to recovery in a healing environment where we’ll help you every step of the way.

 Once someone develops a painkiller addiction, they need more and more of the same drug to achieve the same effect.
 Their body has a habit of taking a certain amount already, so it requires that same level to feel normal.
 If the individual suddenly stops using, they may quickly develop withdrawal symptoms.